THE BLACK BATTLION

 LEGACY OF THE BATTALION

-The No. 2 Construction Battalion was not only the first but also the only all-Black military unit in Canadian history, formed on July 5, 1916, during a period when systemic racism was deeply entrenched in both Canadian society and the military.
-The formation of the battalion was a direct response to the exclusion of Black Canadians from the war effort, despite the patriotic fervor that swept the country at the onset of World War I.
+No. 2 Construction Battalion, the largest Black military unit in Canadian history, formed on July 5, 1916, during a period when racism was deeply entrenched in both Canadian society and the military.
+The formation of the battalion was a direct response to the exclusion of many Black Canadians from the war effort, despite the patriotic fervor that swept the country at the onset of World War I.

 to Racial Discrimination